The Secret to Dr. Gundry’s Success

-This scenario sets them up for success unlike any other.
-Familial support is the absolute best way of guaranteeing success in a lifestyle change.
+Familial support sets someone up for success unlike any other.
 Who can possibly continue to say no day after day after month after month to delicious junk sitting around the house in plain sight?
 The answer is no one.
 Even the strongest will power cracks.

-I feel so blessed that my husband is along for the ride as I heal my gut.
+I feel so blessed that my husband is along for the ride as I heal my autoimmune disease.
 Sure, we have bread and lunch meat in the house for his occasional sandwich, but the ice cream is gone.
-The chips, the “healthy” granola, the nutella, and all the food that comes in a box is gone.
+The chips, the “healthy” granola, the peanut butter, and all the food that comes in a box is gone.
 It went in the trash or was donated the day I committed to changing my life.

 - Put all the junk food in a lock box.
 Seriously.
 Let your spouse be the only one who knows the combo.